cdepillabout/open-blog-posts/2021-12-27-getting-started-with-purenix.md

 [PureScript](https://www.purescript.org/).
 PureNix allows you to write PureScript code and transpile it to Nix code.

-This post gives an overview of PureScript, PureNix, and explains how to get started using PureNix.
+This post gives an overview of PureScript and PureNix.
+It then explains how to get started using PureNix.

 ## PureScript